mho-bbk/myrecipes/README.md

 [ ] In horizontal mode, there should be a space of at least X dp between the conversion text
     and the end of the screen
 [ ] Increase the font size for the conversion text
-[ ] Create RecipeFragment; connect RecipeFragment with the xml screens; implement data binding; implement ScrollView in [x] When phone rotates, ensure full screen is visible - implemented ScrollView [x] When phone rotates, ensure conversion is retained - implemented ViewModel [x] Write unit tests for ConverterViewModel
+[x] When phone rotates, ensure full screen is visible - implemented ScrollView [x] When phone rotates, ensure conversion is retained - implemented ViewModel [ ] (When there is more logic) Write unit tests for RecipesViewModel

 # New Features
 + Improve UI (make prettier) while adhering to accessibility guidelines